 Maine Law faculty are engaged in a wide range of activities designed to promote diversity, equity, and inclusion in the law.
 Below are some recent examples:

 • Racial Injustice in the Law: In Fall 2020, Maine Law offered this new course, team taught by ten Maine Law faculty members.
 The course examined racial injustice issues throughout a wide range of legal fields, including Property, Tax, Criminal Law, Business Law, Family Law, and many others, with different faculty members leading various sessions.
-In Fall 2022, Maine Law will offer this course again, team taught by 100% of Maine Law faculty.
+In Fall 2022, Maine Law offered this course again, team taught by every member of the Maine Law faculty.

 • Impact Lawyering: A Practicum for Social Justice Reform.
-Offered in Spring 2022, this new course was an expansion of the Changing Laws course that was team taught in January 2021.
-The course provided students with a comprehensive overview of the strategies and practical skills necessary to advocate effectively for public policy reform.
-Students identified a pressing systemic racial, economic, or social injustice in the community, which could be addressed through a change in law, regulation, ordinance, or other public policy and learn how to advance a solution.
-Students employed equity-based criteria for policy development, conducted a landscape analysis of decision-makers and influencers, determined a strategy for change, and implemented the tactics necessary to carry out that strategy.
-Specific skills covered included “power mapping”; drafting legislative and/or regulatory proposals; locating, evaluating, and using social science research and data; lobbying elected officials; preparing and delivering written and oral testimony; working in coalition; and developing communications tools and targeted messaging.
+Offered in Spring 2022 and Spring 2023, this course provides students with a comprehensive overview of the strategies and practical skills necessary to advocate effectively for public policy reform.
+Students identify a pressing systemic racial, economic, or social injustice in the community, which could be addressed through a change in law, regulation, ordinance, or other public policy and learn how to advance a solution.
+Students employ equity-based criteria for policy development, conduct a landscape analysis of decision-makers and influencers, determine a strategy for change, and implement the tactics necessary to carry out that strategy.
+Specific skills covered include “power mapping”; drafting legislative and/or regulatory proposals; locating, evaluating, and using social science research and data; lobbying elected officials; preparing and delivering written and oral testimony; working in coalition; and developing communications tools and targeted messaging.
 In addition to learning the strategies and skills to advance a policy change, students gained an understanding of the broader context for influencing law and public policy and the possible roles lawyers can play in social change efforts.
+This course, taught by Adjunct Professor and Director of the Center for Youth Policy and Law Jill Ward, is an expansion of an earlier course, Changing Laws, that was team taught in January 2021.

 • Beyond the Headlines: Professors Northrop, Moffa, and Pi participated in “Beyond the Headlines” Q&A with students.
 Started in Fall 2021, Beyond the Headlines provides a forum for friendly conversations during the semester connecting legal thinking to current events and our personal commitment to justice.